Santroller/Santroller/console_guides/authentication.md

 - PS5
     - For Fortnite Festival, you can follwo the [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html) guide.
     - For Rock Band 4, you can use PS3 mode.
 Do note however that when you do this, it will only work in game, and not in the PS5 system menu.
-    - For any other game, you require
+    - For any other game, you require the [Besavior P5General](https://p5general.com).
 ## Passing authentication checks to a legitimate controller
 You can follow the [USB Inputs](https://santroller.tangentmc.net/wiring_guides/usb.html) guide.
 When USB Inputs are enabled, authentication checks will automatically be passed to a controller.